nsntrace/nsntrace/README.md

     Perform network trace of a single process by using network namespaces.

     Options:
-    -o file     send trace output to file (default nsntrace.pcap), use '-' for stdout -d device   the network device to trace
+    -o file          	send trace output to file (default nsntrace.pcap) -d device        	the network device to trace
     -f filter        	an optional capture filter
     -u username      	run program as username/uid
+    --use-public-dns	override resolv.conf to use public nameservers from Quad9, Cloudflare, Google and OpenDNS

 ## example
 ```